-Halloween is creeping up on us…. and one thing I’ve heard quite a few people say is that they would love to decorate but are lacking time.
-I completely understand that decorating for seasonal changes, then one holiday after another, and prepping for family gatherings, I’ve recently received some messages from my readers asking if I would share more how-to information
+Halloween is creeping up on us.
+One thing I’ve heard quite a few people say is that they would love to decorate but don’t have time to do it.
+I completely understand that decorating for seasonal changes, then one holiday after another, and prepping for family gatherings, Recently, I’ve received a few messages from my readers asking if I would share more how-to information